Dreaming381/Latios-Framework-Documentation/Installation and Compatibility Guide.md

 If you are already using an `ICustomBootstrap`, you may still be able to install Latios Framework.
 The following lines in `Initialize()` are the minimum requirements to create a working `LatiosWorld`.
-You can either assign this world to World.`DefaultGameObjectInjectionWorld` or create multiple `LatiosWorld` instances in a multi-world setup.
+You can either assign this world to `World.DefaultGameObjectInjectionWorld` or create multiple `LatiosWorld` instances in a multi-world setup.

 ```charp